lypiut/WhereAmI/README.md

 ###Get current location

-To obtain the current location just the `whereAmI` method.
+To obtain the current location use the `whereAmI` method.
 The location request is executed once by default.
 If you want a continuous update of the location set the `continuousUpdate` to true.

 ```swift